 The School of Law is delighted to announce a PhD studentship, funded by the Department for the Economy (DfE).
 The doctoral research will be focused on the legal implications of Northern Ireland’s hybrid status within both the EU and UK internal markets and external trade policies

 The JMK Solicitors Prize was established to recognise and reward Law students from Widening Participation backgrounds who achieve success in their studies.
-The Prize of £3,000 will be awarded to the student who achieves the highest mark in the Torts Module (in Level 2) and has enrolled at Queen’s following the successful completion of the Senior Academy or Pathway Opportunity Programme.
+The Prize of £3,000 will be awarded to the student who achieves the highest mark in the Torts Module and has enrolled at Queen’s following the successful completion of the Senior Academy or Pathway Opportunity Programme.

 The Andrew Mark Godden Prize will be awarded annually to a graduate from the most recent undergraduate cohort in the School of Law.

 Andrew Godden grew up in an under-represented area in Northern Ireland and was the first in his family to attend university.
 After completing his LLB degree at Queen's, he was awarded the James MacQuitty Law Scholarship to undertake a Master's degree and in 2019, he completed his PhD in Public International Law.
 Andrew is a passionate believer in the transformative power of higher education and the need to ensure greater access for under-represented groups.
 He is involved with a number of widening participation participation initiatives at Queen's and in the wider community.

 The prize will be awarded to the graduate who achieves the highest overall mark in their undergraduate degree, (this must be a minimum of 40%); attended a non-selective post primary school; has a household income that attracts the maximum state grant, and has a permanent residence within an under-represented area in Northern Ireland, as defined by the criteria of the award.